 Scenarios that were assessed generally result in either a static state in terms of ecosystem service functions, or slight improvements (See Table 4.1).
-Scenario MV42 and Sc MV43 are considered as equivalent in terms of the impact on ESS including an improvement in riparian vegetation growth, water quality, waste dilution and groundwater recharge.
-Scenario MV3 shows some potential reduction in provisioning services, but an improvement in regulating services around flood regulation from stabilised baseflows.
-Results are presented in Figure 4.1 below.
+Sc MV42 and Sc MV43 are considered as equivalent in terms of the impact on Ecosystem Services including an improvement in riparian vegetation growth, water quality, waste dilution and groundwater recharge.
+Sc MV3 shows some potential reduction in provisioning services, but an improvement in regulating services around flood regulation from stabilised baseflows.

-Table 4.1 Mvoti River System: Ranking value for each scenario resulting in an integrated score and ranking for ESS at MV_I_EWR2
+Table 4.1 Mvoti River System: Ranking value for each scenario resulting in an integrated score and ranking for ESS at MV\I\EWR2